 Our body balances our hormones delicately to keep everything flowing smoothly.
 When the hormone balance is offset, the body has to work around it and make due with what it has.

 When it comes to acne, the androgen in charge is testosterone.
 Men and women both produce testosterone (and estrogen) and both sexes need it.
-But women are often sensitive to extraneous testosterone in their bodies because they can’t use it for normal functioning.
+But women are often sensitive to extraneous testosterone in their bodies because they can’t use it for their typical functioning.
 That excess testosterone can’t just sit around, though.
 It’s in circulation—it has to go somewhere.

 Enter the skin.
 The skin has androgen receptor cells.
 This is where excess testosterone often goes to be purged.
 And the skin gets rid of it—with cystic breakouts.